QueenieCplusplus/ND/README.md

 # Neighbor Cache  (table) & Destination Cache (local & remote)

+the two table is distinguished by the facto that Neighbor is act role as subnet info to DES.

-this cached table shows out
+neighbor cached table shows out

 1) the datagram queue is reached to des or not.